egnrse/hyprswitch/README.md

 ### Nixos

+(I dont use nixos, this is not tested.)

 - add ``hyprswitch.url = "github:egnrse/hyprswitch/release";`` to flake inputs
 - add `specialArgs = { inherit inputs; };` to `nixpkgs.lib.nixosSystem`
 - add `inputs.hyprswitch.packages.x86_64-linux.default` to your `environment.systemPackages`